ppgcourseUB/ppgcourse2023/Sequence_alignments.ANA_ROJAS/README.md

 <br>**QUESTIONS (or other actions)**</br>
 - Are the sequences of your alignments in both blocks single/multidomain?

+- What happened with the CD-HIT results for BEAR and other alignments?

 - Which part of the sequence you have in your alignments?